 The Company's commercial paper program requires the Company to maintain liquidity facilities either in an available amount equal to any outstanding notes from the commercial paper program or in an amount sufficient to maintain the ratings assigned to the notes issued from the commercial paper program.
 The Company's subsidiaries do not maintain commercial paper or other borrowing facilities at their level.
-This program is currently backed up by a \$350,000 senior revolving credit facility, of which \$345,740 was available at December 31, 2013, due to \$4,260 of outstanding letters of credit related to this program.
+This program is currently backed up by a \$400,000 senior revolving credit facility, of which \$395,740 was available at December 31, 2014, due to \$4,260 of outstanding letters of credit related to this program.

-On September 21, 2011, the Company entered into a four-year unsecured \$350,000 revolving credit agreement ("2011 Credit Facility") with a syndicate of banks arranged by JP Morgan Chase Bank, N.A. and Bank of America, N.A.
-The 2011 Credit Facility provides for revolving loans and the issuance of multi-bank, syndicated letters of credit and/ or letters of credit from a sole issuing bank in an aggregate amount of \$350,000 and is available until September 2015, provided the Company is in compliance with all covenants.
-The 2011 Credit Facility has a sublimit for letters of credit issued thereunder of \$50,000.
+On September 16, 2014, the Company entered into a five-year unsecured \$400,000 revolving credit agreement ("2014 Credit Facility") with a syndicate of banks arranged by JP Morgan Chase Bank, N.A. and Wells Fargo, N.A.
+The 2014 Credit Facility replaces the Company's prior four-year \$350,000 revolving credit facility (the "2011 Credit Facility"), which was entered into on September 21, 2011 and was scheduled to expire in September 2015.
+The 2011 Credit Facility terminated upon the effectiveness of the 2014 Credit Facility.
+The 2014 Credit Facility provides for revolving loans and the issuance of multi-bank, syndicated letters of credit and/or letters of credit from a sole issuing bank in an aggregate amount of \$400,000 and is available until September 2019, provided the Company is in compliance with all covenants.
+The 2014 Credit Facility has a sublimit for letters of credit issued thereunder of \$50,000.
 The proceeds of these loans may be used for the Company's commercial paper program or for general corporate purposes.
-The Company may increase the total amount available under the 2011 Credit Facility to \$525,000 subject to certain conditions.
-No bank is obligated to provide commitments above their share of the \$350,000 facility.
+The Company may increase the total amount available under the 2014 Credit Facility to \$525,000 subject to certain conditions.
+No bank is obligated to provide commitments above their share of the \$400,000 facility.

-The Company did not use the commercial paper program during the twelve months ended December 31, 2013 and 2012 and there were no amounts relating to the commercial paper program outstanding at December 31, 2013 and December 31, 2012.
-The Company made no borrowings using the 2011 Credit Facility and no loans are outstanding at December 31, 2013.
+The Company did not use the commercial paper program during the years ended December 31, 2014 and 2013 and there were no amounts relating to the commercial paper program outstanding at December 31, 2014 and December 31, 2013.
+The Company made no borrowings using either the 2011 Credit Facility or the 2014 Credit Facility and no loans are outstanding at December 31, 2014.

-The 2011 Credit Facility contains restrictive covenants and requires that the Company maintain certain specified minimum ratios and thresholds.
+The 2014 Credit Facility contains restrictive covenants and requires that the Company maintain certain specified minimum ratios and thresholds.
 Among others, these covenants include maintaining a maximum debt to capitalization ratio and a minimum consolidated adjusted net worth.
-At December 31, 2013, the Company was in compliance with all covenants, minimum ratios and thresholds.
+At December 31, 2014, the Company was in compliance with all covenants, minimum ratios and thresholds.

-15. Common Stock
+16. Common Stock